RUDY SHACKELFORD: INFOLIATIONS

 Tap Here

-The score and parts for Rudy Shackelford's Infoliations, along with the entire ABQ music library, are available for research and performance from the Oberlin Conservatory of Music Library.
+The score and parts for Rudy Shackelford's INFOLIATIONS, along with the entire ABQ music library, are available for research and performance from the Oberlin Conservatory of Music Library.

 For direct access: ABQ Special Collection @ Oberlin Conservatory Library